syxanash/joshua_bot/README.md

 ### cool, now how do I use this bot?

 Just write your bot API token in *config.json*.
 By default *pool size* value is set to 4 because this bot works with threads, but the value can be changed in config.json.
-You can also set a password if your bot is supposed to be private so that before interpreting commands it asks to enter a password. **Remember** only one user is supposed to use the bot if password is set.
+You can also set a password if your bot is supposed to be private so that before interpreting commands it asks to enter a password.
 Oh and you've got to take a look at [this](https://core.telegram.org/bots#3-how-do-i-create-a-bot) if you haven't done it before!

 This bot requires the gem [telegram-bot-ruby](https://github.com/atipugin/telegram-bot-ruby).